Fixer-uppers aren’t for everyone.

 Here are eight things to consider as you start evaluating potential turnkey properties as investments.

 1. Cap Rate

-The biggest drawback with turnkey properties is the difficulty finding good deals.
+The biggest drawback with turnkey properties is the difficulty finding good deals that cash flow well.

 Think about it.
 Someone else has already done all the work for you in updating the property and putting it in perfect, rent-ready condition.
 They’re selling you a finished product, ready to start churning out passive income.